itsluap/books/the_wrong_answer/chapters/chapter-03-home-compliance.md

 “I promise,” Mara said, and did not qualify the promise with definitions.

 At the door, her mother paused.
-“If they offer you the Plan again,” she said, “maybe take it.”
+"If they offer you the Plan again," she said, "maybe take it."
+Then, quieter, her hand on the door handle: "But if you don't—if you can't—I understand."
+Her eyes met Mara's.
+"Your father would understand too."

 Mara nodded the way you nod when you are walking a bridge you cannot yet afford to burn.
-“Maybe.”
+"Maybe."

 The door closed.
 The apartment adjusted around the absence—lights dimmed by one degree, heat redistributed by two.
 The drone docked and quiet, the news ribbon on the wall slowed.
 The meter glowed its soft 68.